[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Badge, Membership Card, and the current issue of the 8-page bulletin which details the names and addresses of members is sent to you.

-Another accessory from the 1949-50 catalogue, the players association was obviously established very early in Subbuteo's life.
+Another accessory from the 1947 catalogue, the Players Association was established very early in Subbuteo's life.
 It was a real part of Peter Adolph's vision for his game.
 As an early pamphlet states "it's more than a game - its an organisation.
 You are now an owner-player, so please take advantage of all the facilities."
-The subscription remained in the range until 1965, and the cost remained at 2s for the entire period.
+The subscription remained in the range until 1965-66, and the cost remained at 2s for the entire period.

 This set is now illustrated by some Player's Association items from the 1940s.
 On the left is a certificate card No 5903/14013.
 The 5903 is printed on, and the 14013 hand written.
-Inside this certifies that R Y Stafford is a member, and this is initialed "p.a.a".
+Inside this certifies that R Y Stafford is a member, and this is initialled "p.a.a".
 On the right are issues two and four of the bulletin (Winter 1947/48 and Season 1949/50 respectively).
 Issue four illustrates the "Silver Cup", which was won by the champion player each season.
-For the seasons 1947-48 and 1948-49 it was won by Peter Findley of Steyning - a small market town just a few miles from where I live.
+For the seasons 1947-48 and 1948-49 it was won by Peter Findley initially in the "Devon A" league, but later playing in Steyning - a small market town just a few miles from where I live.
 Thanks to Terry for photographing these papers.
 The bulletin was basically a copy of all the results and tables sent to the association by the clubs of the time, large or small.

 Set BB: Subbuteo Player Badge.